Skip to Content

 Pennsylvania Medical Assistance

-Pennsylvania Medical Assistance, also known as Medicaid, offers health care coverage for Pennsylvania residents who meet the program’s eligibility requirements for Medicaid.
+Pennsylvania Medical Assistance, also known as Medicaid, provides health coverage to Pennsylvania residents who meet the program’s eligibility requirements.

 What is the income limit Medicaid in PA?